The Cultural Hub at Tom Davies Square — SudburyCIA

 Worst case ($64.5M borrowed) — estimated annual debt payment

 There are two ways to look at the long-term cost picture.
 Both are accurate.
 Both matter.
-Neither has ever been presented to the public by the city.
+Neither has ever been presented to the public by the city in a single document.

 Total public expenditure over 20 years — what Sudbury will spend on this hub and its institutions in total